-We’ve all gotta leave the house sometimes—but what does your dog get up to when you leave her home alone?
+Our dogs can’t always come with us, sadly, and we’ve all gotta leave the house sometimes.
+So what does your dog get up to when you leave her home alone?
 Counter surfing?
 Couch surfing?
 Singing the blues?
+While some dogs may be content to snooze away the day, many dogs will need some extra stimulation to keep them happy during your absence.
 We’ve got some great suggestions for tactics and toys to keep dogs busy while you’re away.
-Read on for tricks to keep your solo hound happy.

 The best toys to keep dogs busy